-At Rubenstein Law, we make it our business to help the Florida motorcycle community and keep riders safe.
-For legal help after an accident or if you have questions about your Florida motorcycle license, reach out to our team.
-Call 800-355-3425/800-FL-Legal, or contact us online for a free, no-obligation consultation.
+At Rubenstein Law, we make it our business to help the Florida motorcycle community.
+For legal help or if you have questions, reach out to our team.
+Call 800-355-3425 (FL-LEGAL), or contact us online for a free, no-obligation consultation.

-Anyone 16 or older can get their motorcycle license.
-But this is only as long as they meet the requirements.
+Anyone 16 or older can get a motorcycle license as long as they meet the requirements.

-If you don’t have your license, you may be eligible for a “Motorcycle Only” license.
-To qualify, you must be at least sixteen years old.
+If you don’t have already have a driver’s license, you may be eligible for a “Motorcycle Only” license.

-You must have had your Learner’s Permit for a minimum of one year.
-You will only qualify if, during that one year, you had zero traffic violations.
+Potential riders must have had their Learner’s Permit for a minimum of one year, and only qualify if, during that one year, had zero traffic violations.